-- Regular verbal feedback to reinforce positive behaviour - Reference to good role models - Children are congratulated - Stickers or other small prizes / treats - Certificates: given in Assemblies to reflect achievement and behaviour. - Certificates for receiving a certain number of class points: Bronze 100 Silver 250 Gold 500 Platinum 750 Headteacher's Award 1000
+- Regular verbal feedback to reinforce the virtues the children have shown - Reference to good role models - Children are congratulated - Certificates: given in Assemblies to reflect achievement and behaviour. - Certificates for receiving a certain number of class points: - Bronze 100 Silver 200 Gold 400 Diamond 600 Platinum 800 Headteacher's Award 1000 St Ralph Sherwin Award 1200

-Assemblies, especially our Wednesday Assemblies, are an opportunity to publicly celebrate the good choices children have made in the Academy and to share some of the good work they have been producing.
+Assemblies, especially our Friday Assemblies, are an opportunity to publicly celebrate the good choices children have made in the Academy and praise the virtues shown by these children.
 Also important is to celebrate achievements out of Academy in order to promote a wider range of interests and a broad outlook.